 Hi-Fi Senior consists of a blend of high temperature dried grasses and alfalfa, providing a similar calorie and protein level to top quality hay.
 It can be fed as a full or partial hay-replacer that is easier for the horse to chew.

-Research suggests that providing a choice of multiple forages, for example a net of hay and a large bucket or two of Dengie Hi-Fi Senior, will help to provide occupation and an enhanced environment for stabled horses.
+Research suggests that providing a choice of multiple forages, for example, a net of hay and a large bucket or two of Dengie Hi-Fi Senior, will help to provide occupation and an enhanced environment for stabled horses.
 It is also likely to encourage them to eat a greater total volume of fibre, which is beneficial for gut health.

 Horses and ponies use a lot of energy (calories) keeping warm in the winter and older animals can often lose condition if additional energy isn’t provided in the diet.
 A rug and overnight stable are of great benefit to older horses and ponies, especially those with a less hardy disposition such as Thoroughbreds.
 Give your horse or pony some extra ‘central heating’ by including plenty of fibre in his diet in the form of hay and Dengie Fibre Feeds.
 Fermentation of fibre by the bacteria in your horse’s hindgut creates heat, which will help to keep him warm from the inside.

-Did you know that without the aid of bacteria your horse would be unable to utilise fibre?
+Did you know that without the aid of bacteria, your horse would be unable to utilise fibre?
 The horse’s hindgut basically functions like a large fermenting tank, full of a dynamic population of bacteria that digest fibre.
 They produce energy and other nutrients, which can be utilised by the horse.
 For this relationship to work efficiently the hindgut needs to be kept ‘hospitable’ for the beneficial bacteria.

 There are several types of digestive enhancers available including yeast cultures and prebiotics, which are designed to promote a healthy environment in the horse’s digestive system.

 Yeast cultures have been shown to improve the activity of hind-gut bacteria, making fibre digestion more efficient.
-Yeast is an ideal, economic additive for maintaining gut health and will help older horses get more out of the forage they eat.
+Yeast is one of the best senior horse supplements as it is economic and ideal for maintaining gut health and will help older horses get more out of the forage they eat.